amk1001928/Test1_PHP_LinnaTaxi/readme.md

 Feature 03 : Driver Registration

-Driver Registration form is for Drivers.
-In this form, it offers the opportunity to register a person as a driver at LinnaTaxi service and the registered drivers get the chance to earn as a taxi driver.
+Driver Registration is for Drivers.
+In this feature, it offers the opportunity to register a person as a driver at LinnaTaxi service and the registered drivers get the chance to earn as a taxi driver.
 This form has some selection fields to fill such as working district, available time slots so on.
-Data stored at the table "driver" in the data base.
+Data stored at the table "drivers" in the data base.

     Related codes: